balazsnemeth/DateRate/README.md

 ============

 The Date Rate is a little rating tool, at first it is specialized to rate a date.
 This is a PhoneGap project optimized for mobile.
-This project is in progress now, so the code and the functionalities are not finalized.
+This project is still in progress, so the code and the functionalities are not finalized.
 I just doing it for fun in my free time and learning JS.

 ## Client side